-This week at swimgym FLIPTURNS
+This week at swimgym FEEL FOR THE WATER

 Swimming is the only sport in which the face is in the water, meaning technique is needed to position yourself to breathe.
 The moments you can breathe are therefore limited.
 This complicates swimming especially when you are new to it.
 Breathing interrupts your bod...